 So the vegan movement is HUGE nowadays.
 So many people are discarding a life of animal products for a healthier plant-based lifestyle.
 If you aren’t vegan yourself, I’m sure you probably know someone that is.
 I know I do!
 My vegan gals are always asking for vegan alternatives to things, and vegan lip balm recipes are no exception.

 You’re sure to find many skin care products that are vegan-friendly at your local drug store, but my vegan pals aren’t big fans.
 From what I gather, none of them can compete with the gorgeousness that is beeswax based products.
 But, of course, beeswax isn’t vegan!
 So I set out to find a lip balm recipe that is just as good, or maybe even better.
 Spoiler… I think I did it!

-This Lip Balm Recipe Will Care For Your Lips All Year Round
+Lip Balm Recipe That Will Care For Your Lips All Year Round

 The lack of beeswax is compensated by a selection of wonderful carrier oils, a well-chosen cosmetic butter, a dash of vitamin E oil and a few drops of beautiful peppermint essential oil as well.
 Honestly, it’s just as good as my beeswax lip balm recipe, and if you’re vegan (or know someone that is) I definitely recommend you give this a try.

 If you read my last post about diy lip balm and chapstick you’ll know how versatile they are!
 Not only are they great for lips, but also any area of irritated, dry or chapped skin.
 If I graze my skin, I’ll use some homemade lip balm on it.
 It’ll speed healing and stop dirt or anything getting in.
 Homemade lip balm isn’t just for the lips anymore!

 So let’s take a look at our animal-friendly ingredients!